-Use extra caution when operating with loads that extend over the load deck sides.
+Use extra caution when operating with loads that extend over the truck bed sides.
 Stability and maneuverability can be affected and increase the risk of a rollover.

-This vehicle is designed to carry specific capacities.
-Read and comply with the load distribution warnings on the warning label affixed to the load deck.
-The total load (operator, passenger, accessories, and cargo) must never exceed the maximum weight capacity of the vehicle.
+This vehicle is designed to carry or tow specific capacities.
+Read and comply with the load distribution warnings on the warning label affixed to the bed.
+The total load (operator, passenger, accessories, cargo and load on hitch) must never exceed the maximum weight capacity of the vehicle.